Opentrons/otone_docs/Setup_Mac.md

 You need to manually set some network settings the first time you do this.

-*Note: you will not be able to see the interface until the RPi has completed boot-up, which you can tell because the robot runs a home sequence.*
+*Note: you will not be able to see the interface until the Raspberry Pi has finished booting up.
+You can tell when this has happened because the robot will begin to run its motors for a home sequence.*

 ### 1. Enter System Preferences